-Sergeant Samuel Sanderson (746826) served in the Royal Air Force Volunteer Reserve during World War Two.
-He was the son of Alexander Sanderson and Mary Sanderson (née Ramsey) of Wyncroft, 41 Madison Avenue, Belfast, Co.
-Antrim.
+Sergeant Samuel Sanderson (746826) served in the Royal Air Force Volunteer Reserve during the Second World War.
+He was the son of Alexander Sanderson and Mary Sanderson (née Ramsey) of Wyncroft, 41 Madison Avenue, Belfast.

 Samuel was a keen sportsman and singer.
 He played football for amateur sides Cliftonville Olympic and Cliftonville Strollers.
 He also turned out to play cricket for Woodvale in his hometown.
-As a child, he was a choirboy at St. George’s Church, High Street, Belfast, Co.
-Antrim.
-Before the outbreak of World War Two, he worked in the Tramways Office of the Belfast Corporation.
+As a child, he was a choirboy at St. George’s Church, High Street, Belfast.
+Before the outbreak of the Second World War, he worked in the Tramways Office of the Belfast Corporation.

 Samuel was one of many airmen from Northern Ireland to sign the guitar of Sydney Ireland as a large group of trainees departed from Larne, Co.
 Antrim.
-He last returned home to Belfast, Co.
-Antrim a week before his death in England.
+He last returned home to Belfast a week before his death in England.

 Samuel died on 9th August 1940 aged 29 years old.
-He was an Observer with RAF No. 13 Operational Training Unit on board Bristol Blenheim L1191 on a day time training exercise.
-The crew took off from RAF Weston-on-the-Green, Oxfordshire and crash on their return to the same airfield.
-The plane crashed into the ground near the airfield and burst into flames killing all 3 crew members.
+He was an Observer with R.A.F.
+No. 13 Operational Training Unit on Bristol Blenheim L1191 on a day time training exercise.
+The crew took off from R.A.F.
+Weston-on-the-Green, Oxfordshire, crashing on their return to the same airfield.
+The plane came down near the airfield and burst into flames killing all 3 crew members.

 Remembering the crew of Blenheim L1191